dart-lang/language/working/0546-patterns/patterns.md

 language like Dart.
 SML's type system is based on algebraic datatypes and has no notion of subtyping.

-The impedence mismatch between existing functional-style pattern syntax and Dart causes (at least) two challenges:
+The impedance mismatch between existing functional-style pattern syntax and Dart causes (at least) two challenges:

 ### Challenge 1: Bare identifiers